ok-nick/opensource.contentauth.org/docs/introduction.md

 The Content Authenticity Initiative's open-source offerings consist of:

 - The JavaScript SDK
-- The cpatool command-line tool
+- The c2patool command-line tool
 - The Rust SDK

 ### JavaScript SDK